 When designing logos I adopt a slightly different approach.
 I like the brief to sit on my mind for at least 24 hours, dipping in and out of my sketchbook throughout that period with ideas.
 Only when I have three solid routes to explore do I get to work digitally.
 My designs are very raw, exploring various elements of type, shape and colour to portray the core of a business in the most simple and intriguing way.

 The IFA specialise in the distribution of Independent and Art Films to the mass market.
 I wanted the branding to reflect this combination of target audiences and remove any snobbery around Independent film.
 The warm, sophisticated colour palette of pinks and purples attempts to do this through a beautiful camera lense design.
 It reflects the bare basics of any film, any budget, any genre.
-A camera is what united them all.
+A camera is what unites them all.

 A promotional video to mark the 20th Anniversary of Pelican Media.